gumaerc-testorg/24.915-fall-2015/content/pages/readings.md

 15: Targets in speech production
 {{< tdclose >}}
 {{< tdopen >}}
-Villacorta, Vergilio M., Joseph S. Perkell, and Frank H. Guenther. "{{% resource_link "2b599ab7-8d30-4240-a7d9-e6bbb5b7fd9a" "Sensorimotor Adaptation to Feedback Perturbations of Vowel Acoustics and its Relation to Perception" %}}." _The Journal of the Acoustical Society of America_ 122, no. 4 (2007): 2306.
+Villacorta, Vergilio M., Joseph S. Perkell, and Frank H. Guenther. "[Sensorimotor Adaptation to Feedback Perturbations of Vowel Acoustics and its Relation to Perception](https://doi.org/10.1121/1.2773966)." _The Journal of the Acoustical Society of America_ 122, no. 4 (2007): 2306.
 {{< tdclose >}}

 {{< trclose >}}